 - (50-64) TV-Connected Devices: 0:32 per day.
 Traditional TV: 5:29

 - (65+) TV-Connected Devices: 0:21 per day.
 Traditional TV: 6:51

 As the data indicates, there are huge differences by age group in terms of viewing behavior, with traditional TV time far greater among older audiences and connected TV time (while still trailing traditional TV) much higher among younger groups.

 While the focus of this article is on age groups, let’s take a moment to compare the behaviors of African-Americans, Hispanic Americans and Asian-Americans, per the report’s data.
 Because they’re quite different…

-As such, African-American adults watch almost 3 times more traditional TV per day than Asian-American adults, and almost twice as much as Hispanic adults.
+As such, African-American adults watch about 3 times more traditional TV per day than Asian-American adults, and twice as much as Hispanic adults.

-In case you’re wondering how much of that is attributable to reach (with these figures being averaged among the entire population), traditional TV’s reach averaged 90% among Black Americans, 88% among Hispanic Americans and 72% among Asian-Americans in Q1.
+In case you’re wondering how much of that is attributable to reach (with these figures being averaged among the entire population), traditional TV’s reach averaged 89% among Black adults, 86% among Hispanic adults and 70% among Asian-American adults in Q3.

 How Much Time Does Everyone Spend With Video?

 OK, a couple more ways to look at video viewing behavior before we wrap this up.
 The Nielsen report also totals up the time spent with video per day, which includes traditional TV, TV-connected devices, video on a computer, video on smartphones and video on tablets.
 (The last two are limited to video-focused apps/web, such as HBO GO, as opposed to time spent watching video on Facebook, which is excluded.)